Alexrubiolv/Azure-AKS-MySQL-Monitor/autoscaling/readme.md

 ```

-## Example Application
+## Example Application##

-For all autoscaling guides, we'll need a simple app, that generates some CPU load <br/>
+For all autoscaling test, we'll need a simple app, that generates some CPU load <br/>

 * Build the app
 * Push it to a registry